350 products

 Expert Reviews — Vintage 2022

-The Wine Advocate 95 Points | The more backward 2022 Pintas has the nose of a dry Port, all violets, ripe plums and aromatic herbs, with plenty of spices, toast and smoke from the élevage in French oak barrels, 20% of them new, for 20 months.
-It needs time to integrate the oak and polish the tannins.
+Wine Advocate 95 Points | The nose of a dry Port — all violets, ripe plums and aromatic herbs, with plenty of spices, toast and smoke from 20 months in French oak (20% new).
+Needs time to integrate the oak and polish the tannins.

-James Suckling 95 Points | Abundant dark fruit with touches of blueberries, delicate violets and graphite on the nose.
-On the palate it is fleshy and medium- to full-bodied, perfectly balanced by a refreshing spark of acidity that carries through to a clean, bright finish.
+James Suckling 95 Points | Abundant dark fruit with blueberries, delicate violets and graphite.
+Fleshy and medium- to full-bodied, perfectly balanced by refreshing acidity through a clean, bright finish.
 Supple tannins.
-This is an old field blend of more than 40 varieties.
-Versatile and delicately structured.
+An old field blend of more than 40 varieties.
 Drink now or hold.

-The Wine Spectator 94 Points | Bursting with brambly boysenberry and blueberry fruit flavors and fragrant notes of mountain herbs, graphite and woodsy spices, this fresh, focused red shows concentration and length in an appealing, medium-bodied frame.
-There's a chalky feel to the integrated tannins, providing fine structure through the finish, which echoes fruit and spice elements, with a salty, iron-laced tang.
+Wine Spectator 94 Points | Bursting with brambly boysenberry and blueberry, fragrant mountain herbs, graphite and woodsy spices.
+Fresh and focused with concentration and length in a medium-bodied frame.
+Chalky, integrated tannins with a salty, iron-laced tang.
 Classy.
-Touriga Nacional, Touriga Franca, Tinta Roriz and Rufete.
 Drink now through 2035.

 Winemaker Description